Courses Available Online, Virtually and Classroom

 Companies worldwide can offset their emissions by funding a project engineered to lower emissions.
 To begin, companies must purchase carbon credits equivalent to their emissions.
 Credits can fund a specific project that directly reduces carbon emissions.

 You can find projects around the world.
-One particular project offsets by planting trees across the UK and combatting deforestation in Brazil.
+One particular project offsets by planting trees across the UK to combat deforestation in Brazil.
 This specific project is estimated to offset around 100,000 tCO2e of carbon emissions per year.
 These projects are widely available and act as a prideful form of Corporate Social Responsibility (CSR).

 The term Net-Zero often overshadows decarbonisation.
 Decarbonisation, meaning carbon reduction, can involve sourcing cleaner fuels, reducing waste, and improving efficiency.
 Decarbonisation is a structured way to achieve Net-Zero.
 It can bring energy savings, fewer accidents, reduced congestion, and reduced air pollution if completed correctly.